 The bottom line

-The Freedom Flex is a stellar cash back option if you have good to excellent credit and use your card to do shopping in a variety of places.
-For further information on the ideal cash back card for you, check out Bankrate’s picks for the best cash back credit cards in 2021.
+The Freedom Flex is a stellar cash back option if you have good to excellent credit and you plan to use your card to shop in a variety of places.
+For further information on the ideal cash back card for you, check out Bankrate’s picks for the best cash back credit cards in 2022.